-The Graduate School is committed to the delivery of a programme which is student centred, inclusive and flexible, and which provides opportunities for engagement at all levels and enables the sharing of best practice.
+The Graduate School is committed to the delivery of a programme which is doctoral researcher centered, inclusive, flexible, which provides opportunities for engagement at all levels and enables the sharing of best practice.
 Furthermore, it has been designed to meet a baseline standard of quality which is externally benchmarked.
-Our programme is based on the Vitae Researcher Development Framework.
-This means that our research students explore topics and issues identified nationally by practicing researchers, approaching them from a discipline-specific perspective and also considering research activity in a wider context.
+Our Doctoral Researcher Development Programme is developed around the Vitae Researcher Development Framework which sets out the values, knowledge and behaviours of effective researchers such as research management, and engagement an impact.
+This means that our doctoral researchers explore topics and issues identified nationally by practicing researchers, approaching them from a discipline-specific perspective and considering research activity in a wider context.

-Development of doctoral students' skills and competencies also happens as they progress with their independent research, through their interaction with their research community, in their research group, in their School, with their peers across the university and with the wider research community.
+Development of doctoral researchers' skills and competencies also happens as they progress with their independent research, through their interaction with their research community, in their research group, their School, with their peers across the university and with the wider research community.